-Your diet has a huge impact on your blood sugar levels.
-Some foods can lower, while others can increase your blood glucose.
-Therefore, it’s important to make the right food choices and avoid blood sugar spikes, especially if you have diabetes.
+Our diet has a huge impact on our blood sugar levels.
+Some foods can lower, while some foods can increase our blood glucose levels.
+Therefore, it’s important to make the right food choices and avoid blood sugar spikes.

-In this article, you’ll learn some of the best foods and herbs that can help reduce your blood sugar levels, thus improving your diabetes management.
+Here are some of the best foods and herbs that can help reduce our blood sugar levels.

-Bitter melon contains charantin, polypeptide-p, and vicine – active substances with anti-diabetic effects.
+Bitter melon contains charantin, polypeptide-p, and vicine – active substances with anti-hyperglycemic effects.
 They work together or individually to lower blood glucose levels.
-What’s more, the lectin it contains has insulin-like effects, and help suppress appetite.
+What’s more, the lectin it contains has insulin-like effects and helps suppress appetite.

 This common spice can reduce blood sugar levels by up to 24%, according to researchers.
 In addition, it can reduce triglycerides by almost 23%, and LDL cholesterol by 18%.
 However, those with liver problems should avoid cinnamon.